pantheon-systems/documentation/source/content/pantheon-yml.md

 | Drupal ≥ 9.0  | 10.4 or 10.6                |
 | WordPress     | 10.4 or 10.6                |

-Users of Drupal 6 sites should consider [upgrading to Drupal 7](/drupal-updates#upgrade-from-drupal-6-to-drupal-7) for better support.
+Users of Drupal 6 sites should consider [upgrading to the latest version of Drupal](/drupal-updates) for better support.

 #### Considerations - Drupal 9